Saturday 14th Week of the Year

 to remain faithful to him under all conditions,

 Jesus mentions three times for us not to be afraid.

 that has enabled so many followers of Jesus

 Without a doubt, martyrdom

 is a grace and takes great courage.

 One of the seven gifts of the Holy Spirit is Fear of the Lord.

-We received this in the Sacrament of Confirmation.
+in the Sacrament of Confirmation.